CHOCOLATE

 Hydromelerie les Saules: All sorts of honey products, including wine and amazing syrups.
 Yum.
 Rating: Very good.
 Last visited: May 2008.
 Address: 1135, Denison Est (route 112), Granby, Qc., tel.: 1-877-443-3403 or 450-372-3403, website: hydromel.frankel.ca.

-RESTAURANTS, BARS & CAFES
+RESTAURANTS, CANTEENS, BARS & CAFES

 Auberge Glen Sutton: People come from all over to eat tasty Mexican food and sip margaritas here in the heart of the achingly beautiful Glen Sutton valley, known as the little Switzerland of the Townships.
 Last visited: not yet, but soon!
 Address: 1388, Chemin Vallée Missisquoi, Glen Sutton, Qc., tel.: 450-538-2000.